Different Types of Word Games: 7 Classics to Rediscover

 Lyudinka / iStock / Getty Images Plus

 Scrabble is a perennial favorite among the most enthusiastic of word game players.
 It combines so many elements into one package: board management, mind games, vocabulary, puzzle solving, and more.
-To keep your Scrabble dreams going, check out some of these word game options.
+To keep your Scrabble dreams going, check out this list of word games to play.

 Upwords: Scrabble is a two-dimensional game played on a two-dimensional board.
 Upwords is very similar, except it adds the third dimension.
 Stack letter tiles on top of one another, building upwards as you build words!